By Mike Sims, BARBRI President

 Every year, students ask me if they should start studying early for the bar exam.
 Does it hurt or does it help?
 Our experience and data tells us that students should begin studying for the bar exam early if at all possible.
 Here are several reasons why:

 If you start studying early for the bar exam, you’re more likely to pass

-While plenty of students do very well by focusing on their 8-10 week BARBRI Bar Review course, we have found that those who engage with BARBRI Early Start 67 days or more before the course begins are statistically even more likely to pass the bar exam the first time.
+While plenty of students do very well by focusing on their BARBRI Bar Review course over 8-10 weeks, we have found that those who engage with BARBRI Early Start before the course begins are statistically more likely to pass the bar exam the first time.
 Even just a little work can make a big difference.
 Since BARBRI Early Start is included with your BARBRI Bar Review course, there’s no reason not to start early.

 Spreading the work out avoids burnout later

 Studying for the bar is a marathon, not a sprint.
 Time spent building key bar exam skills early is time saved during your bar review course.
 If you can devote some time to BARBRI Early Start before your bar review course starts, you’ll take a little stress out of your bar exam preparation.

 Early learning provides foundation